 A lot of the coloring pages can be used to fill in a timeline.
 Draw a line of the white board and tape the pictures up as you go.
 At the end everyone can pick one and color it.

 Tape together similarly themed coloring pages to tell a story in one long strip.
 Then attach each end to 2 separate empty paper towel rolls.
 Roll up the papers so only one pictures is showing at time.
 Insert into a box that has an opening large enough for the picture to be seen through as well as slots for the tubes.
-Its kind of like a cardboard TV.
+It's kind of like a cardboard TV.
 As you get to different parts of the lesson have someone roll it to the next one.
-We did this at Easter at home and it worked great!
-I had my kids put coins in before they could turn it to the next page.
-Your kids could earn coins as they act reverently or answer questions.

-Go ahead and color them then turn the pictures into something even more fun!
-If you are in the older classes they can make these on their own with a little guidance.
-If you have a younger class, memorize one way you can quickly do for everyone.
-Mormon Origami is a great book to get ideas and works great with a regular sized paper.
+Go ahead and color the pages then turn the pictures into something even more fun!
+Older classes can make origami on their own with a little guidance.
+If you have a younger class, memorize one way you can quickly fold one for everyone.
+My son's teacher does this while waiting for the parents to come.
+They think it is the coolest thing ever.
+Mormon Origami is a great book to get ideas and works great with regular sized paper.
 Try the tie, CTR shield, or even an easy temple.

 Print the coloring pages out at quarter the size to make a booklet instead.
 If you have an older class, let the kids think of the words to go with each page.